effectivehomeoffice/effectivehomeoffice.com/README.md

 In our talks and articles about working from home, [we](#authors) get frequently asked about the hardware and software we use.
 We want to provide our tips for a successful setup to work from home, being it tips on hardware, software, methods, or, the most important aspect, health.
 Happy reading!

-Feel free to reach out to us on Twitter with hashtag [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice) for questions, comments, praise, or critique.
+Feel free to reach out to us on Twitter with hashtag [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice) or via email at [hello@effectivehomeoffice.com](mailto:hello@effectivehomeoffice.com) for questions, comments, praise, or critique.

 ## Microphone